Combine and conquer: model averaging for out-of-distribution forecasting: Conclusions

 \section{Conclusions}

 This work has taken an important step forward in combining insights from different modelling approaches for travel demand forecasting.
-Specifically, we have shown that different models predict choices differently well depending on how far away from the estimation sample the prediction takes place.
+Specifically, we have shown that different models predict choices differently well whether we are within the ranges of the estimation data, or outside.
 This result is not surprising in itself but is quantified by our work.

 The main contribution comes in the development of an MLP-based model averaging approach that estimates weights for different models as a function of the \emph{distance} away from the estimation data.
 Across two different case studies looking at mode choice, we see that data-driven machine learning approaches obtain almost the entire weight when making predictions for trips in \emph{areas} similar to the trips in the estimation data.
-However, once we move outside that area and look at out-of-distribution prediction, the model averaging approach increases the weight to the models with behavioural underpinnings, sometimes substantially so.
+However, once we move outside that area and look at out-of-distribution prediction, the model averaging approach increases the weight for the models with behavioural underpinnings, sometimes substantially so.

-In terms of prediction performance, we observe that model averaging offers the best overall performance on both the estimation and validation data.
+In terms of prediction performance, we observe that model averaging offers the best overall performance on both the estimation and test data.
 Crucially, this advantage is at its largest when making out-of-distribution predictions, in our case, predicting mode choice for trips whose distance is outside the range covered by the estimation data.